Jake Burger Player Props: White Sox vs. Blue Jays

 Jake Burger At The Plate

-- Burger has three doubles, five home runs and five walks while hitting .231.
+- Burger is batting .220 with three doubles, five home runs and five walks.

-- Burger has gotten a hit in seven of 14 games this year (50.0%), with multiple hits twice.
+- This year, Burger has totaled at least one hit in seven of 15 games (46.7%), and had multiple hits twice.

-- Burger has picked up an RBI in five games this year (35.7%), with two or more RBI in three of those contests (21.4%).
+- Burger has picked up an RBI in five games this season (33.3%), with more than one RBI in three of those games (20.0%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.